bhavinmultiqos/Blockchain_smart_contract/README.md

 # Prerequisites
 Before running the project, ensure you have the following tools installed:

+MetaMask browser extension - For connecting to the Ethereum blockchain.
+Install from MetaMask's website.

+Ganache - Local Ethereum blockchain for development.
+Install from Ganache's website.

 1. **Truffle** (v5 or higher):
    ```bash
    npm install -g truffle